simca273/SQL/README.md

 **1. Top Paying Data Scientist Jobs**

-To identify the highest-paying roles, I filtered data scientist positions by average yearly salary and location, focusing on remote jobs.
+To identify the highest-paying roles, I filtered data scientist jobs by average yearly salary and location, focusing on remote jobs.
 This query highlights the high paying opportunities in the field.

 ```sql